 It may seem impossible to have a flatter, toned stomach because of excess skin that remains after weight loss or pregnancy.
 Exercise and dieting don’t produce visible changes, which can be frustrating.
-That’s why many women and men choose to undergo abdominoplasty, often called a tummy tuck, performed by double board-certified plastic surgeon Dr. Armen Vartany.
-Tummy tuck patients from Glendale, Pasadena, and throughout the Los Angeles area regain their slimmer midsection—and often their confidence—after undergoing abdominoplasty with Dr. Vartany.
+That’s why many women and men choose to undergo abdominoplasty, often called a tummy tuck, performed in Burbank by double board-certified plastic surgeon Dr. Armen Vartany.
+Tummy tuck patients from Glendale, Encino, Tarzana, and throughout the Los Angeles area regain their slimmer midsection—and often their confidence—after undergoing abdominoplasty with Dr. Vartany.

 Is a Tummy Tuck Right for You?

 If you’re considering a tummy tuck, it’s important to understand the benefits and limitations of the procedure.
 Patients who are in good overall health and maintain a stable weight are excellent candidates for a tummy tuck.
 If your weight fluctuates or you still intend to lose weight, Dr. Vartany recommends postponing tummy tuck surgery until you’ve reached a stable weight.

 Abdominoplasty is not weight-loss surgery or a substitute for leading a healthy lifestyle that includes exercise.
 It’s also important to lead a healthy lifestyle after the surgery.
 Even though the results of a tummy tuck are long-lasting, significant weight gain followed by weight loss can compromise the positive outcome.